Melakarta: Mēḷakarta scale

 Each mēḷakarta raga has a different scale.
 This scheme envisages the lower Sa (Keezh Shadja), upper Sa (Mael Shadja) and Pa (Panchama) as fixed swaras, with the Ma (Madhyama) having two variants and the remaining swaras Ri (Rishabha), Ga (Gandhaara), Dha (Dhaivata) and Ni (Nishaada) as having three variants each.
 This leads to 72 seven-note combinations (scales) referred to as the Mēḷakarta ragas as follows.

 There are twelve semitones of the octave S, R1, R2=G1, R3=G2, G3, M1, M2, P, D1, D2=N1, D3=N2, N3 (see swaras in Carnatic music for explanation of these notations).
 A melakarta raga must necessarily have S and P, one of the M's, one each of the R's and G's, and one each of the D's and N's.
 Also, R must necessarily precede G and D must precede N (krama sampūrṇa rāga).
 This gives 2 × 6 × 6 = 72 ragas.
 Finding mēḷakarta ragas is a mathematical process.
 By following a simple set of rules we can find the corresponding raga and the scale associated with it.

 A raga which has a subset of svarās from a Mēḷakarta raga is said to be a janya (means born or derived from) of that Mēḷakarta raga.
 Every raga is the janya of a mēḷakarta raga.
 Janya ragas whose notes are found in more than one mēḷakarta raga are assigned (or associated) parent Melakarta based on subjective notions of similarity.
 This is obvious for ragas that have less than seven notes.
 For such ragas it can be associated with a Mēḷakarta which has any of the different swaras in that position.
 For example, Hindolam has Rishabha and Panchama missing.
 Hence, it could be considered a janya of Todi (also known as Hanumatodi) which has shuddha rishabha or with Natabhairavi which has a chathushruti rishabha.
 It is popularly associated with Natabhairavi.

 Chakras

 Melakarta chart as per Katapayādi system.
 (On the prati-madhyamam side, all instances of ni_{2}da_{3} should instead say ni_{3}da_{2}.)

 (Sarasangi and Harikamboji should be swapped.
 That is Sarasangi is the 27th raaga and Harikamboji is the 28th.)
+(Nasikabhooshani and Kosalam should be swapped.
+That is Nasikabhooshani should be 70th and Kosalam should be 71st.)

 The 72 Mēḷakarta ragas are split into 12 groups called chakrās, each containing 6 ragas.
 The ragas within the chakra differ only in the dhaivatam and nishadam notes (D and N), as illustrated below.
 The name of each of the 12 chakras suggest their ordinal number as well.